Therety/rware_/README.md

 ╚═╝░░╚═╝░░░╚═╝░░░╚═╝░░╚═╝░░╚═╝╚═╝░░╚═╝╚══════╝ :)

 If you see this page, you already are one step aheed.
 This page is restricted.
-The contents of this git are simple, it is a ransomware, undetectable, for now...
+The file zou are interested in is "rware"
-I won't be needing it, enjoy... oh wait... it's encrypted.
+I won't be needing this it, enjoy... oh wait... it's encrypted.